peterkinget/MOSbiusBook/5_sw_support/MOSbiusTools.md

 The measurements are further described [here](../2_chapter_ring_oscillator/ring_oscillator.md).

 [^filename]: You can choose any filename of your liking.
+[^noneed]: If you create your connections files manually and use the Raspberry Pi PICO for programming you will not need the MOSbiusTools.
 [^source]: The source code of the scripts is available from this [Github repository](https://github.com/peterkinget/MOSbiusCADFlow/).
 [^dio_choice]: You can choose any DIO channels of your preference.
 [^en_jumper]: We chose to use a short jumper cable to short the `EMU_PU` jumper but you can use a standard jumper as well.